 This Carrot Baby Food Puree with Nutmeg is a great starter puree for baby!
 Filled with nutritious steamed carrots and a pinch of nutmeg, this easy, fresh-tasting recipe is a great starter puree for baby, age 4 months and up (stage 1 baby food).

-A baby food puree that is sssoooooo fresh, colorful and full of essential nutrients for baby that it’s almost too intense to look at🧡.. seriously #nofilter!
+A baby food puree that is sssoooooo fresh, colorful, and full of essential nutrients for your baby that it’s almost too intense to look at🧡.. seriously #nofilter!

 But believe me, this carrot puree is foreal!

 This fresh-tasting homemade puree is made with steamed carrots and a pinch of nutmeg to bring out the earthiness of the carrots – a combo just made for each other😋.

 If you compared the color, taste or texture of this homemade recipe to its store-bought counterpart, you would be shocked at the difference🙅♀️… and not in a good way.